-The Honors Program at The University of Findlay provides a unique educational experience to challenge and academically enrich a select group of students.
+The Honors Program at the University of Findlay provides a unique educational experience to challenge and academically enrich a select group of students.

 One of the benefits of the Honors Program is that it nurtures a life-long passion for learning in students’ educational, creative, and professional pursuits.

 To become a member of the Honors Program, you must first meet the eligibility requirements.
 Having met these requirements, students need to complete an online application to be considered.
-You will receive notification from the Honors Program Chair
+You will receive notification from the Honors Program Chair of your application status.